 World Health Organization: Mental Health

 Taiwanese culture is a vibrant blend of its original roots and an immigrant society that's grown over the past 400 years.
-Cultural awareness is one of tolerance and freedom – manifested in openness to others, respect for differences, mutual understanding and valuing Taiwan's traditions.
+Cultural awareness, tolerance, freedom, openness to others, respect for differences and traditions, and mutual understanding define Taiwan's cultural landscape.

 Despite the overarching tolerance and cultural acceptance, unconscious bias persists in some areas.
 To combat such biases, the government introduced the Employment Service Act, which outlaws employment discrimination based on age, race, colour, nationality, sex, marital status, family responsibilities or any other discriminating factor.